-- Chemical Hazard: Any surface that a hazardous chemical has come in contact with must be wiped down with a solution of warm soap and water.
+- Chemical Hazard: Any surface that a hazardous chemical has come in contact with must be wiped down with a solution of soap and warm water.
 This applies only to areas that construction workers, movers, or other maintenance staff would be exposed to in the normal course of their work.
 For example, fume hoods (inside and out), laboratory bench tops, floors, refrigerators, and sinks must be cleaned.
 Chemical containers must be moved and stored away from where renovation work is to be performed in the laboratory. - Biological Hazard: Any surface that a biological hazard has come in contact with must be decontaminated.
 A solution of 1:10 household bleach (originally 5.25 percent sodium hypochlorite, diluted to 0.525 percent sodium hypochlorite) can be used to inactivate most infectious agents.
 The PI is responsible for verifying that this has been performed and that sodium hypochlorite was the appropriate material to use to inactivate the agent.
 This applies only to areas that construction workers, movers, or other maintenance staff would be exposed to in the normal course of their work.
 For example, laboratory bench tops, floors, biological safety cabinets, and clean benches, centrifuges, and refrigerators/freezers must be decontaminated.
-Biological safety cabinets are required to be decontaminated before being moved or serviced.
-The cabinet then must be recertified when it is installed in its new location.
-Please contact EHS to determine how the cabinet must be decontaminated well in advance of the planned move.

-• Radiological Hazards: A "certification for unrestricted use" must be on file or obtained from the Radiation Safety Office.
+Biological safety cabinet then must be recertified when it is installed in its new location.
+Please contact EHS to determine how the cabinet must be decontaminated well in advance of the planned move. - Radiological Hazards: A "certification for unrestricted use" must be on file or obtained from the Radiation Safety Office.
 Contact Radiation Safety at (410) 706-7055 for additional information and instructions.

 All cleanup procedures must be performed using appropriate personal protective equipment (PPE).
-After appropriate cleanup and decontamination has been completed, fill out, sign, and post a Renovation/Vacancy Clearance Form (https://www.umaryland.edu/ehs/research-safety/lab-start-up-or-clearance/) on the lab door or specific equipment.
+After appropriate cleanup and decontamination has been completed, fill out, sign, and post a Renovation/Vacancy Clearance Form PDF on the lab door or specific equipment.